What Is Included in an SEO Audit?

 This stage will give you insight into how your keywords are currently being used and any changes that need to be made.

-Our favorite tool for keyword research is a fantastic SEO platform called Semrush.
+Our favorite tool for keyword research is Semrush.
 This all-in-one toolset provides a comprehensive look at your keyword rankings and site performance.

 Page Structure

 This stage of the content audit will inform some of the high-priority tasks you'll conduct in the initial stages of your campaign.
-Tasks in this category include, but are not limited to:
+Functions in this category include, but are not limited to:

 Technical SEO Audit